KaliedaRik/Scrawl-canvas/contributor-readme.txt

-# For Developers who want to make Scrawl.js even better
+# For Developers who want to make Scrawl-canvas even better
 (These instructions are as much for my benefit as for yours)

 I'm assuming that you have 'node' already installed on your local machine, alongside 'git', 'grunt' and 'git flow'.